 The premium is a one-time payment to the carrier, usually expressed as a percentage of the RWI policy coverage limit.
-Premiums in the US typically range between 2.5 per cent and 4 per cent of the policy limit.
-However, as previously noted, costs associated with RWI issued in Latin American deals are higher than in the US due to reduced penetration and competition among insurers in the relevant markets.
-Although there is no aggregated data for RWI in the region, premiums in Latin American deals should be expected to be above 4 per cent of the coverage limit, going over 6 per cent in some cases, depending on the circumstances of each transaction and the terms of the policy.
+Premiums in the US typically range between 2.5 per cent and 3.5 per cent of the policy limit.
+However, as noted above, costs associated with RWI issued in Latin American deals tend to be higher than in the US due to reduced penetration and competition among insurers in the relevant markets.
+Although there is no aggregated data for RWI in the region, premiums in Latin American deals should be expected to be between 3.5 per cent and 5 per cent of the coverage limit.